 Wet wedding at Cissbury Barns

+Wet wedding.
 It’s always the question before a wedding….what will the weather do on the day?
 For Cassie and Luke, it was unlucky, the rain came on the day and it stayed.
 Seven hours of continuous rain.
-Sussex in May!
-Then again, they say it is actually ‘lucky’ if it rains on your wedding day!?
-(A full on thunderstorm for mine, many years ago – not sure what that means?)
-Last time I was at Cissbury Barns, it was crisp, autumnal sunshine.
+A very wet wedding at Cissbury Barns.
+This is Sussex in May!
+Then again, they say it is actually lucky if it rains on your wedding day!?
+(A full-on thunderstorm for mine, many years ago – not sure what that means?)
+The last time I was at Cissbury Barns, it was crisp, autumnal sunshine.
 This time the sun didn’t appear all day.
 But it didn’t stop the enjoyment for Cassie, Luke and their family and friends.
 Guests who had come from as far away as New Zealand, Australia, South Africa, the USA and of course, Cumbria.
 Shame the weather didn’t play ball but there was plenty of good food and drink on hand for everyone to forget about the rain.
 At least it wasn’t cold.

 So, covering a wet wedding?
-Clearly it changes some images, some images you can’t get (no sunsets), no bursting colour from the sunshine.
+Clearly, it changes some images, some images you can’t get (no sunsets), no bursting colour from the sunshine.
 But actually, it creates interesting images in itself.
 But no sunshine, no great colour.
 So, for this blog post, I’ve changed it a bit.
-I’ve kept ALL the images as B&W here (Cassie and Luke will get colour ones later too).
+I’ve kept ALL the images as B&W here (Cassie and Luke will get colour versions later too).

-The band setup in the barn and the dancing was kicked off by Cassie and Luke.
+The band set up in the barn and the dancing was kicked off by Cassie and Luke.
 A day not dampened by the weather.
-Here are a few images from this wet wedding…
+Here are a few images from this wet wedding at Cissbury Barns…